-COHRED, the Council on Health Research for Development, is a global, non-profit organisation whose singular goal is to maximize the potential of research and innovation to deliver sustainable solutions to the health and development problems of people living in low and middle-income countries.
+COHRED, the Council on Health Research for Development, is a global, non-profit organization whose goal is to maximize the potential of research and innovation to deliver sustainable solutions to the health and development problems of people living in low and middle-income countries.

-Vision: All countries, no matter how poor, need research and innovation systems with which they can speed up progress towards a world in which health, equity and sustainable development are the norm … for everyone and everywhere.
-To achieve that, we aim to deliver essential value to each of our vital constituencies – people living in low and middle income countries, our clients in public, private and non-profit sectors, our financial supporters and investors, to our partners and to COHRED staff, Associates and consultants around the globe.
+All countries, no matter how poor, need research and innovation systems with which they can speed up progress towards a world in which health, equity and sustainable development are the norm … for everyone and everywhere.
+To achieve that, we deliver essential value to each of our vital constituencies – people living in low and middle income countries, our clients in public, private and non-profit sectors, our financial supporters and investors, to our partners and to COHRED staff, Associates and consultants around the globe.

 The countries most affected by disease and poverty do the least research and get the least benefit of research and innovation